barrettotte/Pogo2Ts/README.md

 # Pogo2Ts

 Use Antlr grammars to generate TypeScript models from POGOs (Plain Old Groovy Objects).
 With this side project I wanted to learn a little bit more about Antlr grammars and code generation.
-Additionally, my company seemed like they wanted something like this.

 ## General Idea
 * Lex and parse POGOs using Antlr4
 * Walk through each generated AST
 * Generate TypeScript source for each POGO

 ## Groovy Grammars